 This is a wilderness area of untouched beauty.
 It was granted Cultural & Natural UNESCO World Heritage Status in 2000 for the unique environmental diversity & priceless legacy of Rock Art preserved in sandstone rock shelters which offer us a glimpse into the enigmatic lives & rituals the San people who once lived in these mountains.

 Typically the altitude at the base of the Drakensberg is 2000m while the High Berg escarpment rises & falls around 3000m.
 The Drakensberg is South Africa’s major watershed, many of the country’s biggest rivers start in these Mountains which include the Tugela flowing out to the Indian ocean in the East and the Orange River winding Westward to the Atlantic ocean.

-WHEN TO GO: ALL YEAR The Drakensberg generaaly has great hiking weather, but mountain weather can be unpredictable!
+The Drakensberg generally has great hiking weather, but mountain weather can be unpredictable!
 It’s advisable to be prepared for icy nights, snow or blistering hot sunshine at any time of the year.
 Typically you can expect: